-During its 450-year history, Jesus College has seen many former students, Fellows and Principals go on to lead successful (or even more successful) and significant lives in a great variety of fields.
+During its 450-year history, Jesus College has seen many former students, Fellows and Principals go on to excel in their chosen field.
+Amongst our Old Members are heads of state, Nobel Prize winners, internationally renowned authors and ground-breaking scientists.

-A number of our better-known alumni are listed here, arranged according to the area in which they excelled or for which they are best known today.
+A number of our better-known alumni and old members are listed here, arranged according to the area in which they excelled, or for which they are best known today.

 Henry Vaughan (1621-95), poet and theologian (possibly at Jesus in the 1640s).